dartondox/dox/README.md

 For detailed information about the framework and its functionalities, refer to the [Dox Documentation](https://dartondox.dev).

+## Security Vulnerabilities

+We take the security of our software seriously.
+If you identify any security vulnerabilities in our application, please notify us immediately by sending an email to support@dartondox.dev.
+We appreciate your responsible disclosure and will respond promptly to address and resolve any identified security issues.
+Your cooperation helps us maintain the integrity and safety of our software for all users.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the Dox framework, please fork the repo and PR to us.